On this page

 python -m wire.chief newsweek --from 2026-03-03 --to 2026-03-10

 Phase 1: Extract and Rate.
-Wire batches all news files from the date range and sends them to Claude in groups.
+Wire batches all news files from the date range and sends them to the AI in groups.
 Each article gets a newsworthiness rating (1-5 stars).
 Only three-star and above items pass to the next phase.
-This costs roughly $2.50 for 20 batches.
+This costs a few dollars for 20 batches.

 Phase 2: Synthesize.
-All curated extracts, GSC trending keywords, and the full site directory go into a single Claude call.
+All curated extracts, trending search keywords, and the full site directory go into a single AI call.
 The output is a thematic market report organized by strategic significance, not by date or source.
-Cost: roughly $0.50.
+Cost: under a dollar.

 Phase 3: Review.
 An optional editorial pass verifies internal links, tightens prose, and ensures the report matches the site's editorial voice.
 Skippable with --skip-review.